Second Sudanese Civil War: Foreign involvement

+Alleged complicity in war crimes

+Canada

+In 2000, diplomat John Harker filed a detailed report showing Talisman company's (then led by Jim Buckee) complicity in the country's civil war.
+The report includes royalties flowing to the Sudanese government and negligence through allowing the military to use an airstrip meant for only oil-related traffic, leading to attacks on civilians.
+A protest led by the United church of Canada, including other Calgary churches called for a moratorium on oil until the civil war ended.
+The company was then sold in 2002.
+Aid workers claimed that Talisman used their royalties to finance weapons for the war, but Talisman denied claims, saying the royalties were re-invested into building infrastructure for the country.
+Since then, Canada has not formally sanctioned the company.

+Sweden

+Two former executives of Lundin Oil, Ian Lundin and Alex Schneiter are set for in Sweden aiding and abetting war crimes between 1999 and 2003.
+It is alleged that the executives asked the Sudanese government to use its forces to act as security at one of their fields, leading to attacks on civilians.

 Foreign interventions

 In 1999, Egypt and Libya initiated the Egypt-Libya Initiative (ELI).
 By this time the peace process of the Inter-Governmental Authority on Drought and Development (IGADD) had reached a stalemate.
 The ELI's main purpose had been to bring members of the non-southern opposition (especially opposition in the north) aboard the talks.
 However, as the ELI avoided contentious issues, such as secession, it lacked support from the SPLA, but the NDA leadership accepted it.
 By 2001, the ELI had been unable to bring about any agreement between the parties.

 In September 2001, former U.S. Senator John Danforth was appointed Special Envoy to the Sudan.
 His role was to explore the prospects of the US playing a role in ending Sudan's civil war and to enhance humanitarian services delivery that could help reduce the suffering of the Sudanese people.